Logout

 Building Enduring Industrial Load Flexibility for Load Growth and Competitiveness

 LBNL is spearheading a national initiative to enhance industrial load flex to boost U.S. industrial competitiveness.
 The initiative promotes LF adoption by expanding programs, increasing industry engagement, and collaborating across the LF delivery chain.
-Join LBNL to learn about its LF taxonomy for clarifying opportunities, together with NARUC which will discuss regulatory insights on LF-supporting load growth.
-Plus, utilities will share their industrial DR strategies, addressing challenges and research opportunities.
+Join LBNL to learn the opportunities in this initiate including a rich demonstration portfolio and enhancing customer value.
+Three utilities will share their industrial DR strategies, addressing challenges and research opportunities.

 Jingjing Liu